 To issue a regularisation certificate, we must be satisfied that the building works concerned are to an acceptable standard and conform to the requirements of the Building Regulations applicable at the time the works were undertaken.

-To obtain a regularisation certificate, the owner must apply to us in writing using the Building Regulations submission form accompanied by the correct payment.
+To obtain a regularisation certificate, the owner must apply to us in writing using the Building Regulations submission form.
+The cost of this service will be established once we have carried out a site inspection to assess the works.

 The application must describe the extent of the unauthorised work and, where possible, include plans showing the technical detail of the work.
 You should also detail any additional work you intend to carry out to secure compliance with the requirements of the Building Regulations that were in force at the time the work was carried out.